lidel/google-music-hotkeys/README.md

-# Google / YouTube Music Hotkeys
+# YouTube Music Hotkeys

-> Browser extension that adds keyboard control to the web version of Google / YouTube Music
+> Browser extension that adds keyboard control to the web version of Google Podcasts or YouTube Music

 ## Background

-I wanted to control background playback of Google / YouTube Music without switching tabs.
+I wanted to control background playback of YouTube Music (named Google Music at the time) without switching tabs.
 That is all :-)

 ## Install